 Defended major energy corporation in breach of contract dispute regarding invocation of material-adverse-event clause.

 Prosecuted and obtained trial verdict in breach of contract action on behalf of a major public pension system against a beneficiary's depository bank.

 Helped a major radio provider respond to a state AG investigation into whether certain calls were protected First Amendment speech or in violation of state consumer protection laws.

 Conducted internal investigations of major energy company in connection with public accusations that some energy companies were involved in manipulating energy markets.

-Presented to Board of Directors of national transportation leader regarding major decision by regulatory agency affecting ratemaking process.
+Presented to Board of Directors of national transportation leader regarding major decision by regulatory agency affecting ratemaking process and antitrust counseling.

 Defended major bank in state AG investigation into allegedly deceptive practices in connection with enrollment of consumers in ancillary services.

 "Class action defendants benefit from Spokeo's ruling on standing"

 "What's next for class action defendants after Tyson Foods?"